Friendship and Loving Touch

 O adhesiveness!
 O pulse of my life!

-I say it shall be limitless, unloosen’d,
+I say it shall be limitless, unloosen’d—

-I say you shall yet find the friend you were looking for,
+I say you shall yet find the friend you were looking

 The friendly presence and magnetism needed.